bitjson/typescript-starter/README.md

 This command runs the following tasks:

-* `reset`: cleans the repo by removing all untracked files and resetting `--hard` to the latest commit. (**Note: this could be destructive.**)
+- `hard-reset`: cleans the repo by removing all untracked files and resetting `--hard` to the latest commit. (**Note: this could be destructive.**)
-* `test`: build and fully test the project
+- `test`: build and fully test the project
-* `docs:html`: generate the latest version of the documentation
+- `docs:html`: generate the latest version of the documentation
-* `docs:publish`: publish the documentation to GitHub Pages
+- `docs:publish`: publish the documentation to GitHub Pages
-* `version`: bump package.json version, update CHANGELOG.md, and git tag the release
+- `version`: bump package.json version, update CHANGELOG.md, and git tag the release

 When the script finishes, it will log the final command needed to push the release commit to the repo and publish the package on the `npm` registry: